MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/index.md

 ## Windows Runtime APIs

-You can call many Windows Runtime APIs directly in your WPF, Windows Forms, or C++ desktop app to integrate modern experiences that light up for Windows 10 users.
+You can call many Windows Runtime APIs directly in your WPF, Windows Forms, or C++ desktop app to integrate modern experiences that light up for users.
 For example, you can call Windows Runtime APIs to add toast notifications to your desktop app.

 For more information, see [Use Windows Runtime APIs in desktop apps](desktop-to-uwp-enhance.md).